 (7) In this Rule references to a claim include references to a part of a claim.

+[Rule 18 amended in Gazette 28 Jun 2011 p.
+2552.]

 19. Adjournment — further evidence

 Where upon the day appointed for adjudicating upon the claims, any claim is not then disposed of, the adjudication shall be adjourned to a day appointed by the Court, and the Court may fix the time within which any evidence in support of or in opposition to the claim is to be filed.